Protecting Your Rights In Parenting And Child Custody Issues

 In Ohio, a biological parent and a new spouse need to have been married at least one year before they can pursue step-parent adoption.
 At the Law Offices of Simon W. Johnson, I can assist with all aspects of this process, ranging from completing initial paperwork to handling any courtroom proceedings.

-Simon W. Johnson is knowledgeable about Ohio child custody laws and can help you understand how they apply to your case.
-To discuss your legal options with a compassionate and experienced child custody lawyer in Ohio, contact Simon W. Johnson.
+I, Simon W. Johnson, know Ohio child custody laws and can help you understand how they apply to your case.
+To discuss your legal options with a compassionate and experienced child custody lawyer in Cleveland, contact me by email or at 440-497-6716.